Amar la Trama: Reception

 The album received mostly positive reviews.
 Jason Birchmeier of AllMusic said it was "nothing short of tremendous" and "excellent".
 He praised Drexler's writing abilities and his courage in recording an album in front of a live audience; Birchmeier said that "Una Canción Me Trajo Hasta Aquí", "Mundo Abisal", and "La Trama y el Desenlace" were standouts worthy of special mention.
 Darío Vico of Rolling Stone gave the album a perfect score of five stars, naming the album a resounding success and a "big- bang curious emotional process."
 Argentinian magazine, The Magazine, recognized Drexler as a "master" at designing memorable melodies, and maintaining a high literary level while writing lyrics.
 In her review for Billboard magazine, Judy Cantor-Navas noted that the lyrics were "poetic", and addressed familiar themes for the singer: fated encounters, global wanderings, the South American experience, and the universal wonder of everyday moments.
 She praised "Toque de Queda", since "Drexler returns to his Southern roots musically and thematically."
 Cantor commented that the first track, "Tres Mil Millones de Latidos", seems "fuzzy" since the arrangement diverts attention from Drexler's voice.
 Drexler received four nominations at the 11th Latin Grammy Awards, including Best Singer-Songwriter Album for Amar la Trama, Best Long Form Video for La Trama Circular (shared with Ariel Hassan), and Record of the Year and Song of the Year for the single "Una Canción Me Trajo Hasta Aquí".
 The included DVD, La Trama Circular, was nominated for a Premio de la Música by the Sociedad General de Autores y Editores in Spain, for Best Musical Audiovisual Production.

 Track listing

-Chart performance
+Commercial performance

 The album debuted and peaked at number 5 on the Spanish Album Charts on March 21, 2010, the highest debut of the week.
 Amar la Trama spent an additional week in the top ten and 26 weeks in the top 100.